DLSU-CCAPDEV/2223T3-S12-G03/README.md

  - all images and other elements should placed inside the "elements" folder

 TODO (incomplete functionalities):
-    ● Logout
+- Logout
-    ● Edit / Delete a post
+- Edit / Delete a post
-    ● Edit / Delete a comment
+- Edit a comment
-    ● Search
+- Search

 MP Specs(minimum functionalities):